 Removal from the Landbay Partners and other lender panels: Why they do it and how to get reinstated

-• Your firm no longer meets the criteria to remain on the Landbay Partners conveyancing panel
+• Your law firm fails to meet the criteria to remain on the Landbay Partners conveyancing panel

 • Significant non-compliance with post completion requirements on behalf of Landbay Partners

-• Does my practice need to apply annually to be reinstated on the Landbay Partners conveyancing panel?
+• Does my practice need to apply annually to remain on the Landbay Partners conveyancing panel?

-• Is there a fee to revert back onto the Landbay Partners conveyancing panel?
+• Is there a charge to revert back onto the Landbay Partners conveyancing panel?

 Top Tip: The best way to avoid the hassle of seeking Landbay Partners panel reinstatement is to ensure that your firm is not removed off of the Landbay Partners conveyancing panel in the first place.